-The bill amends Section 45-5-622 of the Montana Code Annotated to revise the offense of endangering the welfare of children.
-It establishes that a person commits this offense if they knowingly expose a child to marijuana or dangerous drugs, assist a child in entering an adult-use dispensary, or facilitate a child's entry into a location associated with human trafficking or the production of dangerous drugs.
+This bill amends Section 45-5-622 of the Montana Code Annotated to expand the definition of the offense of endangering the welfare of children.
+It establishes that a person commits this offense if they knowingly expose a child to marijuana or dangerous drugs, assist a child in entering an adult-use dispensary, or facilitate a child's involvement in human trafficking or the production of dangerous drugs.
 The bill also clarifies that a parent or guardian does not violate their duty of care by allowing a child to engage in independent activities appropriate for their maturity.

 SB0261_1(1): 45-5-622